-5. Planning requirements
+Planning requirements

-a.
 The Brief shall identify those design elements to give overall compliance with overall the Chilmington Design Code or such successor document that may replace or amend the Chilmington Design Code and is adopted by the Council.

-b.
 The Brief shall identify those design elements to give general compliance with the site specific masterplan and to the Chilmington Green Area Action Plan.

-c.
 The Brief shall identify the requirements within this Deed which are an integral part of delivering the scheme in question e.g. floor area

-d.
 The Brief shall identify relevant planning requirements including those of the Planning Permission and the development plan and shall demonstrate how the brief complies with such requirements.

-6. Design and materials standards
+Design and materials standards